diachenkovv/saofans-update-log/README.md

   Now you can:

   > - Upload to 100 Mb files;
-  > - 384 kbit in voice chat
+  > - 384 kbit/s in voice chats
   > - 100 slots for emoji (now 250)
   > - Custom URL invite link
   >   **But we will lose this after 5 days.
 We need 4 boosters**